KrrishJain/AI-Ticket-Assistant/README.md

 This project was created for learning purposes by following the "Chai aur Code" YouTube series by Hitesh Choudhary.

-Original inspiration and guidance: [Chai aur Code](https://www.youtube.com/@chaiaurcode)
+Original inspiration and guidance: https://www.youtube.com/@HiteshCodeLab